 Capital

-Capital is a man-made tool to assist the production process.
+Comparative advantages come from factors like the quantity and quality of capital, which refers to man-made tools like machinery and equipment used in the production process.
 They include machinery and equipment.
 The comparative advantage derived from the capital can be because:

 - More capital available to use